 A full order journey mapping exercise was conducted to identify where minor inefficiencies would multiply across outlets.

-The study revealed founder dependency, inconsistent SOP usage, and unclear role ownership-patterns commonly seen before expansion failures, as explained in Founder-Dependent Kitchen Converted Into System-Driven Operations.
+This Cloud Kitchen Expansion Loss Prevention Case Study revealed founder dependency, inconsistent SOP usage, and unclear role ownership—patterns commonly seen before expansion failures, as explained in Founder-Dependent Kitchen Converted Into System-Driven Operations.

 Intervention: CKaaS System Implementation